I3N0dWZm/I3N0dWZm.github.io/general/CPUID_Information.md

 cpuid.1.ecx = "1000:0010:1001:1000:0010:0010:0000:0011"
 cpuid.1.edx = "0000:0111:1000:1011:1111:1011:1111:1111"
 ```
-This appears to downgrade the processor to a very old/odd intel processor
+This appears to downgrade the processor to a very old/odd intel processor, but it does bypass checks

 #### Intel CPUID Values.